drwpow/pow.rs/src/content/blog/getting-started-with-webpack.md

-You’ll also notice that—out of the box—webpack has automatically resolved all of your `@import` queries by packaging those files together as one (rather than relying on CSS’s default import which can result in gratuitious header requests and slow-loading assets).
+You’ll also notice that—out of the box—webpack has automatically resolved all of your `@import` queries by packaging those files together as one (rather than relying on CSS’s default import which can result in gratuitous header requests and slow-loading assets).

 Loading CSS from your JS is pretty amazing, **because you now can modularize your CSS in powerful new ways.** Say you loaded `button.css` only through `button.js`.
 This would mean if `button.js` is